 If you want an immediate sale, your options will be limited on where you can sell.
-If you can wait, researching some other possibilities gives you a chance to find a better price for your pieces.
+If you can wait, researching other possibilities allows you to find a better price for your pieces.

-Visit an AGS jeweler who buys jewelry (not all do) and learn your options for selling your particular type of jewelry.
+Visit an American Gem Society (AGS) jeweler who buys jewelry (not all do) and learn your options for selling your particular type of jewelry.

 Pawnshops can help you with immediate sales, but you will need to visit several to get a good idea of what brokers will pay for a piece like yours.

-When you decide to sell jewelry at an auction, online, or in-person, you have to make sure you understand the selling process to get a fair price.
+When you decide to sell jewelry at an auction, online, or locally, you must ensure you understand the selling process to get a fair price.

 And when you sell to a jewelry store, ensure you understand their buyback policies.

-Knowing the value of your jewelry is one of our top tips for selling your jewelry because it will help you earn an appropriate amount of money, especially fine jewelry like gold or diamonds.
+Knowing the value of your jewelry is one of our top tips for selling it because it will help you earn an appropriate amount of money, especially fine jewelry like gold or diamonds.

 You should get an independent appraisal to compare estimates you will receive from various buyers at any of the possible sales avenues.

 You may need to pay several hundred dollars to receive an official report from an independent appraiser to keep for your records, but it may be worth every penny to earn more in sales.

 Many jewelers will provide an appraisal for free so you’ll know more about the resale value of your pieces.